Demo slot Sirens

 Theme and visuals

-Reels, paylines, and base gameplay
+Reels, paylines, and base game mechanics

 RTP, volatility, and max win